dusk-network/dusk-blockchain/pkg/p2p/kadcast/README.md

 =============

 `p2p/kadcast`  package is an attempt to implement kadcast protocol specification from https://eprint.iacr.org/2019/876.pdf.
 It basically includes  Kademlia routing state and Message propagation algorithm.
-For the purpose of message propagation, Raptor Codes  [RFC5053](https://tools.ietf.org/html/rfc5053)  implementation from [gofountain](https://github.com/google/gofountain/) is used instead of the recommended fountain code - `RaptorQ`.
+For the purpose of message propagation, Raptor Codes  [RFC5053](https://tools.ietf.org/html/rfc5053)  implementation from [gofountain](https://github.com/google/gofountain/) is used instead of the recommended fountain code - `RaptorQ` (more details `pkg/util/nativeutils/rcudp/README.md`).

 ## Usage
 --------------